 This shortcut provides easy access to resources that the Library subscribes to.
 Sometimes you may come across an article you want to access through a search engine such as Google or a social media service like Twitter, and this tool can connect you directly with that resource.

-Install the LibKey Nomad Browser Extension for Chrome, Edge, Vivaldi, and Brave
+Install the LibKey Nomad Browser Extension for Chrome, Edge, Vivaldi, Brave, or Firefox

 MSU Library has access to a browser extension called LibKey Nomad.
 After you add LibKey Nomad to your browser, select Montana State University as your institution.
 When you're out searching, if you come across a resource the Library has access to, a popup window on the bottom left of your screen will link you directly to the PDF.
 If the tool recognizes that we do not have access, you will have an option to request the article through interlibrary loan.

 Kopernio is a free browser plugin that finds the best available PDF of an academic article while you browse.
 Behind the scenes, Kopernio will search open databases and (where possible) MSU Library's subscriptions to find the best version of the paper for you.

 If you're looking for ways to find out whether or not an article is freely available, there are browser extensions for Google Chrome that will instantly check if a specific article is available quickly and legally.
 If you prefer not to install anything, you can also go to each resource below and search their databases for open access content.